greg-raven/hdc/_posts/2013-04-05-bike-patrols-coming-to-lake-communities-adelanto-2.md

 Due to scarce resources, station officials are still uncertain of when and how often bicycle units will be on patrol.

 “There is not a lot of overtime funding for the lake areas because they are county areas,” Weinberg said.
-“We’re going to be out there as much as we can, four to six hours a day on a weekend.
+“We're going to be out there as much as we can, four to six hours a day on a weekend.
 We have (the Spring Valley Lake) event calendar and will be there for Fourth of July, Labor Day and Halloween.”

 Source: Jose Quintero, Staff Writer, vvdailypress.com/articles/adelanto-39743-bike-coming.html